 The manuals facilitate consistent reporting by jurisdictions.
 Diffuse emissions are also known as aggregated emissions data (AED).
-The twenty-one manuals listed in Table 3-25 are available for use by states and territories for estimating diffuse emissions.
+The twenty-one manuals listed in Table 3.25 are available for use by states and territories for estimating diffuse emissions.
+Relevance of the manuals to the Black Ross WQIP area is noted in the table.

-Table 3-25 NPI Diffuse Emission Manuals
+Table 3.25 NPI Diffuse Emission Manuals

-No. Subject Relevance to Black Ross WQIP 1 Aircraft Townsville Airport and RAAF base are located in the Townsville urban area and may have local significance 2 Aquaculture - Temperate Not applicable 3 Aquaculture - Tropical Small aquaculture facilities are located in the study area and are included in point source emissions to water 4 Architectural Coating Relevant but not considered significant and mainly VOCs in relatively small quantities 5 Barbeques Relevant but not considered significant 6 Bushfires and Prescribed Burning Seasonally relevant especially for particulate matter 7 Commercial Ships/Boats and Recreational Boats Townsville Port and significant recreational boating.
-Localised impacts in the vicinity of port and marina facilities 8 Cutback Bitumen Relevant but not considered significant.
-Mainly VOCs at the time of application and relatively small amounts thereafter 9 Domestic/Commercial Solvents and Aerosol Use Relevant but not considered significant as mainly VOCs in relatively small amounts dispersed throughout the area.
-May be more relevant to wastewater treatment plants and landfill facilities as waste 10 Dry Cleaning Relevant but not considered significant as it mainly involves solvents and VOCs which are recovered and recycled 11 Fuel Combustion (Sub- Threshold) Relevant but not considered to be significant for water quality in Townsville with the possible exception of industrial areas, however, emissions are generally above reportable levels and are allocated in point source emissions 12 Gaseous Fuel Burning - Domestic Relevant but not considered significant for water quality.
-Gas usage levels are unknown but not as significant as for southern areas for heating and other applications where gas is available through a 'reticulated' supply 13 Industrial Solvents Use Relevant but not considered significant for water quality 14 Lawn Mowing - Domestic Relevant but not considered significant for water quality 15 Motor Vehicles Relevant and potentially significant 16 Motor Vehicle Refinishing Relevant but not considered significant for water quality 17 Paved and Unpaved Roads Relevant and potentially significant 18 Printing and Graphical Arts Relevant but not considered significant for water quality 19 Railways Relevant and potentially significant for local areas 20 Service Stations Relevant but not considered significant for water quality 21 Solid Fuel Burning - Domestic Not significant in the Townsville area
+No. Subject Relevance to Black Ross WQIP 1 Aircraft Townsville Airport and RAAF base are located in the Townsville urban area and may have local significance 2 Aquaculture - Temperate Not applicable 3 Aquaculture - Tropical Small aquaculture facilities are located in the study area and are included in point source emissions to water as licensed ERAs 4 Architectural Coating Relevant but not considered significant and mainly VOCs in relatively small quantities 5 Barbeques Relevant but not considered significant 6 Bushfires and Prescribed Seasonally relevant especially for particulate matter Burning 7 Commercial Ships/Boats and Townsville Port and significant recreational boating.
+Localised

+Recreational Boats impacts in the vicinity of port and marina facilities 8 Cutback Bitumen Relevant but not considered significant.
+Mainly VOCs at the time of application and relatively small amounts thereafter 9 Domestic/Commercial Relevant but not considered significant as mainly VOCs in relatively Solvents and Aerosol Use small amounts dispersed throughout the area.
+May be more relevant to wastewater treatment plants and landfill facilities as waste 10 Dry Cleaning Relevant but not considered significant as it mainly involves solvents and VOCs which are recovered and recycled 11 Fuel Combustion (Sub- Relevant but not considered to be significant for water quality in Threshold) Townsville with the possible exception of industrial areas, however, emissions are generally above reportable levels and are allocated in point source emissions 12 Gaseous Fuel Burning - Relevant but not considered significant for water quality.
+Gas usage Domestic levels are unknown but not as significant as for southern areas for heating and other applications where gas is available through a 42 Industrial Calmenta Has 'reticulated' supply 13 Industrial Solvents Use Relevant but not considered significant for water quality 14 Lawn Mowing - Domestic Relevant but not considered significant for water quality 15 Motor Vehicles Relevant and potentially significant as atmospheric deposition 16 Motor Vehicle Refinishing Relevant but not considered significant for water quality 17 Paved and Unpaved Roads Relevant and potentially significant 18 Printing and Graphical Arts Relevant but not considered significant for water quality 19 Railways Relevant and potentially significant for local areas 20 Service Stations Relevant but not considered significant for water quality 21 Solid Fuel Burning - Domestic Not significant in the Townsville area